CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/Vav_ErrorHandling/README.md

 * In VirtualAgentVoice element, add a event with event type as "VXML Event" and select "error.noresource" in event list.
 With this a new separate flow can be created for any noresource error.
 Refer the pdf attached for different types of noresource scenarios.
 * The "Error" exit state of VirtualAgentVoice element can be used to handle any grpc error from Universal Harness services.
 The "error_code" is populated as element data of VirtualAgentVoice on grpc error,which can be used to create a separate flow to gracefully handle any grpc error from Universal Harness services.
 Refer the pdf attached for different types of grpc error scenarios.

+### Error Handling for Virtual Agent Voice
+ For seamless integration of VirtualAgentVoice with the Google DFCX Agent, every dialogue response must include at least one of the following:
+1. Output audio text (with or without SSML)
+2. Pre-recorded audio playback

+   Agent responses can contain multiple instances of Output audio text and Pre-recorded audio, in any order.
+However, Output audio text cannot be empty or consist solely of spaces.

+   If a DFCX Agent lacks any dialogue without agent response defined, the VirtualAgentVoice call flow will terminate with an error.badfetch.
+This prevents undesirable “dead air” with indication  to ensures agent responses are properly defined in Google DFCX.
+Thus, it is recommended to provide agent responses for every dialogue to avoid VirtualAgentVoice call flow termination with an error.badfetch.

+   If handling error.badfetch gracefully is preferred instead of defining responses for every dialogue, Call Studio application developers using the VirtualAgentVoice element can manage this error similarly to error.noresource.

+   To define an exit state in the VirtualAgentVoice element:
+ * Add an event with Event Type set to "VXML Event"
+ * Select "error.badfetch" from the event list

+This exit state in VirtualAgentVoice element ensures a controlled call flow, even in cases where agent responses are missing.

 ##  Element Specifications Guide
 * [VirtualAgentVoice Element specifications guide](https://www-author3.cisco.com/content/en/us/td/docs/voice_ip_comm/cust_contact/contact_center/customer_voice_portal/12-6-2/elementspecification/guide/ccvp_b_1262-element-specifications-guide/ccvp_m_1261-vav-element.html)